JuliaGtk/Gtk4.jl/docs/src/manual/layout.md

 # Layout

 You will usually want to add more than one widget to your application.
-To this end, Gtk4 provides several layout widgets.
+To this end, Gtk4 provides many layout widgets.

 !!! note
     For larger projects it is advisable to create the layout using Glade in combination with GtkBuilder [Builder and Glade](@ref).

-## Box
+## GtkBox

 The most simple layout widget is the `GtkBox`.
 It is one-dimensional and can be either be horizontally or vertical aligned.
 ```julia